When he got his license – twice

 It doesn’t compare.

 Giving your child their first car.
 That’s tough.
-Yes, I know there will be other things even more scary but this is his life.
-The lives of his friends, in a car.
+Yes, I know there will be other things even more scary than this is his life.
+This is so big.
+Such a huge responsibility.

 Congratulations on your first car, Quintus.